HamadCoder2/PayingGuestServices/README.md

 - Mongoose

 ## Usage
-if you download this project open in vscode and write this command nodemon src/server.js or node src/server.js
+if you download this project open in vscode and write this command nodemon src/server.js or node src/server.js in terminal if you have this error
+Error: listen EADDRINUSE: address already in use :::3000 the use this command npx kill-port 3000 or any port then  write this command nodemon src/server.js or node src/server.js

 ## Authentication and Authorization
 This project uses Passport.js middleware for authentication.